-

 RIOT:

-RIOT is a low-power IoT OS
+RIOT is a low-power IoT OS that can also control

-developer expect users to know about the OS and what to do
+about the OS and what to do with it.

 -